UniCam-PA-Epi/Fenland-Diurnal-PA/README.md

 This do-file prepares the outcome variables for analysis:

 * **Variable Renaming:**  As in the previous file, this step renames outcome variables from the Fenland dataset for simplicity.
-* **Outcome Variable Definitions:**  Creates the key outcome variables used in the analysis.
+* **Outcome Variable Definitions:**  Creates the outcome variables used in the analysis.
 These include:
     * **Metabolic Measures:**
         * `glucose120`: 2-hour glucose
         * `insulin`: Fasting insulin